 We are an established teaching practice involved in Postgraduate Training for GP Registrars and Undergraduate Teaching for Medical Students.
-Our new GP Registrars are Dr Tareq Shahji who will be at Hartshill Medical Centre until January 2019.
-Dr Elisabeth Rich will be with us until February 2019.
-Dr Laura Mercer will be with us until August 2019.
-Dr Navyasree Arepalli will be with us until August 2020.
+Our GP Registrars are: Dr Tareq Shahji who will be at Hartshill Medical Centre until January 2019, Dr Elisabeth Rich who will be with us until February 2019, Dr Laura Mercer who will be with us until August 2019 and Dr Navyasree Arepalli will be with us until August 2020.
 We hope you make them all welcome.

 Occasionally we may ask for your consent for your consultation to be videotaped.
 The request will be in writing and you are under no obligation to consent.
 The videos will be used for teaching only and will only be seen by your doctor and the registrar or student.